minicreative/third-person-project/index.md

 - "/uploads/railway.jpg"
 header_text: Third Person Project, a 501(c)(3) non-profit initiative, was founded in 2015 by&#8212;as The New Yorker described us&#8212;"a loose-knit band of writers, teachers, scholars, and local history buffs."
-From those vague beginnings, TPP has evolved into one of the most innovative, community-driven research initiatives in the South.
+From those vague beginnings, we have evolved into one of the most innovative, community-driven research initiatives in the South.
 home_features_header: Explore our work